NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Bashing Charge.md

 **Prerequisites** trained in Athletics
 * * *
 You smash, bust, and charge through solid obstacles without hesitation.

 Stride twice.
 Once during your movement, if your movement passes through or ends adjacent to a door, window, fence, wall, or similar obstacle, you can attempt an Athletics check to [[Actions/Force Open|Force Open]] the obstacle with a +1 circumstance bonus to the roll; on a failure, your movement ends at that obstacle.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*